 What are the rules and responsibilities?

-The Delores Project’s mission is to provide safe comfortable shelter, so our responsibilities are designed around those ideals.
+The Delores Project community is an inclusive environment where we treat people with dignity and respect, so our responsibilities are designed around those ideals.
 We expect everybody to treat all individuals at The Delores Project with respect.
 We serve transgender individuals and strive to create an inclusive environment in which everyone is referred to by the gender pronoun they prefer and served without judgment.
 We do not allow weapons, drugs, or alcohol on the property.
 All guests are required to do a daily chore and be in by curfew.